BadIdeaFactory/eggfacts/FACTS.md

 Most arthropods, vertebrates, and mollusks lay eggs, although some do not, such as scorpions and most mammals.

-Chicken eggs can be grown and hatched without their shells.

 The common cormorant, or shag, lays eggs inside a paper bag.

-Reptile eggs, bird eggs, and monotreme eggs are laid out of water, and are surrounded by a protective shell, either flexible or inflexible.

 Eggs laid on land or in nests are usually kept within a favorable temperature range (warm) while the embryo grows.

-Reproductive structures similar to the egg in other kingdoms are termed "spores," or in spermatophytes "seeds," or in gametophytes "egg cells."

-Average clutch sizes range from one bird egg (as in condors) to about 17 (the grey partridge).

 The largest recorded egg is from a whaleshark, and was 11.8 in × 5.5 in × 3.5 in size; whale shark eggs normally hatch within the mother.